gtoff/icclab_grasping_niryo/README.md

 1. Connect the camera
 2. cd rosdocked_irlab/workspace_inccluded
 3. ./run_with_dev.sh
-4. Pull icclab_summit_xl, irlab_point_cloud_filtering and icclab_grasping_niryo
-5. python -m pip install scipy
-6. Setup connection (see below)
+4. Setup connection (see below)
-7. Edit icclab_summit_xl/launch/include/grasp_generation.launch.xml
-   workspace_grasps to [-1, 1, -1, 1, -1, 1] and grasp_samples to 200
-8. catkin_make

 ### Setting up the Realsense D415 camera
 1. Connect the camera to your machine and follow the instructions found here https://github.com/intel-ros/realsense
 2. If the camera is not recognized follow the instructions in **notes_realsense.txt**

 ### Configuring connection between your PC and robot
-1. Get the IP addresses of your PC and niryo arm using **ifconfig** (optionally you can set up aliases for these IPs in /etc/hosts)
+1. Get the IP addresses of your PC and niryo arm using **ifconfig** (optionally you can set up aliases for these IPs in /etc/hosts and /etc/hostname)
 2. Connect to the Niryo arm using **ssh niryo@<IP_OF_NIRYO>** - password: **robotics** and then run **export ROS_HOSTNAME=<IP_OF_NIRYO>**
 3. On your PC run **export ROS_MASTER_URI=http://<IP_OF_NIRYO>:11311** and **export ROS_HOSTNAME=<IP_OF_PC>**